 Getting into Edinburgh from Edinburgh Airport

 Getting to and from the EDI Edinburgh Airport is easy with all the different transport options available.
-Several bus operators provide services to and from the airport with bus stop just outside the terminal, including the Airlink 100 which accepts cash and cashless payments and takes you directly to the city centre.
+Several bus operators provide services to and from the airport with a bus stop just outside the terminal, including the Airlink 100 which accepts cash and cashless payments and takes you directly to the city centre.
 Edinburgh Trams operate light rail services to and from the plaza outside the airport terminal, with tickets available from vending machines before you board.
 Trams depart every seven minutes to Edinburgh city centre via several other stops, as well as the nearby Gateway Station which is the closest train station to the airport and links to services to take you throughout the region.
 Taxis are available in the East Terminus across from the main terminal and rideshare services can be booked to the Pick-Up Zone on the ground floor of the carpark.
 The drive to Edinburgh city centre is approximately 25 minutes and rental cars are a great way to get around the region, with many major rental companies operating from the airport.

 Getting around Edinburgh